NeCTAR-RC/nectar-training/package08/sections/fileEncryption.markdown

 You can find more useful information about file encryption on the [GnuPG manual pages](https://www.gnupg.org/gph/en/manual/x110.html).

-#### AESCrypt
+#### <a name="AESCrypt"></a> AESCrypt

 [AESCrypt](https://www.aescrypt.com/) is a free, open-source tool which is available for Mac, Linux and Windows.
 It provides a secure way to **encrypt individual files**, using the industry standard Advanced Encryption Standard (AES).

 *AESCrypt* is easy to use: On **Windows**, you only right-click on a file, select AES Encrypt (or Decrypt) and enter a password.
 On a **Mac**, you drag the file into the *AESCrypt* program and type in the password.
-On the **Linux** command line, you may use the command aescrypt along with the name of the file and the password.
+On the **Linux** command line, you may use the command *aescrypt* along with the name of the file and the password.

 The [AESCrypt website](https://www.aescrypt.com/) provides an excellent documentation on how to set up and use *AESCrypt*.

-#### Encrypted zip file
+#### <a name="EncryptedZIP"></a> Encrypted zip file

 Zip files can be password-protected, but the standard Zip encryption scheme is extremely weak.
-If your operating system has a built-in way to encrypt zip files, you probably shouldn’t use it.
+If your operating system has a built-in way to encrypt zip files, you probably shouldn't use it.
 You should use *AES-256* encryption.
 The tools discussed in the following do support *AES-256* encryption.

 Zip files are archives containing individual files, so this cannot be used to encrypt entire volumes.